 The Alumni Games are Back!

-BMHS Knights and Fury alumni players are invited to participate in the 29th Annual Alumni Games, hosted by the Blue Line Club, on Wednesday, December 28 (while typically done on a weekend night, due to how the holiday falls, we are working around holiday schedules this year).
+BMHS Knights and Fury alumni players are invited to participate in the 30th Annual Alumni Games, hosted by the Blue Line Club, on Saturday, December 23.

 Game #1 Old Timers (10 years out and older and Fury Alumni)